 I'm Mark van Roojen, a professor of philosophy at the University of Nebraska - Lincoln.
+I just finished a book, Metaethics: A Contemporary Introduction for Routledge and it is now out.
 I mainly teach and publish in the areas of ethics, metaethics and political philosophy.
-I've also recently (as of July 2013) started as book reviews editor for the journal Ethics, and I'm excited to be doing that even while I'm still getting adjusted to the required work.
+I've also recently (as of July 2013) started as book reviews editor for the journal Ethics, and it keeps me pretty busy.

 I should probably say a bit more about my published work here, and I'll organize what I say by general area.

-Most of my publications have been on metaethics and I'm currently working on a metaethics textbook for Routledge.
+Most of my publications have been on metaethics.
 For those who don't know what metaethics is, it is a reasonably abstract field of ethics having to do with issues surrounding the nature of moral judgements, moral properties and moral reality.
 Sometimes these issues are pursued by arguing for views about the nature of the subject matter of ethics but sometimes philosophers also pursue these issues by giving an account of what it is to make moral judgements that express one's views about ethics.
 That's probably not all that helpful unless you started out with some idea of the topic already.
-One of the difficulties I'm having in writing a textbook is precisely about how to help outsiders and newcomers understand what metaethics is all about.
+One of the difficulties I had to cope with in writing a textbook is precisely about how to help outsiders and newcomers understand what metaethics is all about.
 It seems better to show people what metaethics is than to tell them.
-So I'm trying to figure out how to do that in the book.

 My own work in metaethics has focused especially on the connections between moral judgements, moral truths, reasons for acting and motivations for acting.
 Rationalism is the view that moral truths are truths about practical rationality.
 Very roughly on the version I like an action is morally right if it is what a practically rational person would do in the circumstances.
 Reasons are features of the situation that contribute to rationalizing a course of action, and when all goes well a rational person is motivated by the reasons that make the course of action in question rational.
 I think this means that beliefs about the reasons that make moral claims true must also be able to motivate agents.
 All of this is controversial and parts of my argument for the resulting view are spread throughout a number of my metaethics papers.
 When I get done with the textbook I hope to write a monograph putting the main ideas together in one place.
 In the meantime, my 2010 Ethics paper, "Moral Rationalism and Rational Amoralism" has a number of the ideas working together.

 There's a bit more metaethics work on my work in progress page, but not as much as you might reasonably expect.
-I've been concentrating on the upper-level undergraduate book and this means fewer papers in shape to have people look at.
+Working on the book has meant fewer papers in shape to have people look at.

 Normative Ethics and Political Philosophy

 I also have interests in Normative Ethics and Political Philosophy.
 With respect to normative ethical theory I am quite interested in the debates between consequentialists and non-consequentialists and in particular in the best ways to defend non-consequentialism.
 My paper on satisficing and maximizing that is in the Michael Byron volume by Cambridge University Press ( pdf here) summarized at abstracts page is probably the best example of my work on such issues.
-I'm also pretty happy with a paper defending Scanlon's account of promising from the Kolodny/Wallace circularity objection that will be coming out soon.
-A draft of that is still available on my work in progress page.
-Soon it will be out in Oxford Studies in Normative Ethics, Volume 3.
-I'm happy about that too.
+I'm also pretty happy with a paper defending Scanlon's account of promising from the Kolodny/Wallace circularity objection that recently came out in Oxford Studies in Normative Ethics, Volume 3.
+A draft of that is still available on my work in progress page until I figure out if I can put the final version up here.

 I can't claim to be up on all of political philosophy, but I find it pretty interesting and I teach it fairly regularly.
 I am most interested in issues of distributive justice, though I am also trying to get a handle on democratic theory.
 I have a paper I've been working for some time that argues that a Rawlsian conception of justice according to which the smallest representative share of social goods should be as great as possible is in fact required by the proper understanding of our prima facie duty not to harm other people.
 A version of that came out in Acta Analytica, but I have a longer version of it that can be downloaded from the abstracts page linked below.

-Getting Access to My Published WorkIf you are interested in any of this, you can check out a page with abstracts of my published work along with links to pdfs of most of the articles I've completed and published so far.
+Getting Access to My Published WorkIf you are interested in any of this, you can check out a page with more details on individual published papers along with links to pdfs of most of them.
 There are a couple of more things I should be adding soon.

-As I've explained above, the textbook I'm working on is taking most of my time right now.
-So much of my work in progress is coming out soon as opposed to still having a long ways to go before publication.
+As I've explained above, the textbook was my main focus until recently.
+In the meantime, most of the papers I had in progress made their way to publication and the rest has a long ways to go before publication.
 I'm a little embarrassed about that, but I guess that goes with the territory.
-You can find PDFs of some version or other of papers papers that aren't out yet on my As Yet Unpublished Papers page but most will be out soon.
+You can find PDFs of some version or other of papers papers that aren't out yet on my As Yet Unpublished Papers page but many of them are now out.